KArbeRes/MagentaA11yV2/public/content/documentation/web/component/table.md

    - WHEN I use a desktop screenreader (NVDA, JAWS, VoiceOver)
    - AND use the arrow keys
-      - I HEAR The table has a caption or a heading to describe its purpose
+      - I HEAR the table has a caption or a heading to describe its purpose
-      - I HEAR It identifies itself as a table
+      - I HEAR it identifies itself as a table
-      - I HEAR Column headers and row headers are identified with screenreader shortcuts
+      - I HEAR column headers and row headers are identified with screenreader shortcuts

 3. Mobile screenreader

    - WHEN I use a mobile screenreader (Talkback, VoiceOver)
    - AND I swipe to focusable elements in the footer
-      - I HEAR The table has a caption or a heading to describe its purpose
+      - I HEAR the table has a caption or a heading to describe its purpose
-      - I HEAR It identifies itself as a table
+      - I HEAR it identifies itself as a table
-      - I HEAR Column headers and row headers are identified with screenreader shortcuts
+      - I HEAR column headers and row headers are identified with screenreader shortcuts

 Full information: [https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/table](https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/table)